 However, it does not have to remain this way.
-To help you become more familiar with the terms used in longboarding, we have created a list of general longboarding terms that longboard skateboarders use:
+To help you become more familiar with the terms used in longboarding lingo, we have created a list of general longboarding lingo terms that longboard skateboarders use:

 Concave refers to the curvatures in a longboard deck that make the skateboard a more comfortable ride.
 Although standard concaves run from rail to rail, thereby giving the skateboard deck a rounded platform that keeps riders in place, manufacturers have pioneered several new types in recent years that specialize in performing different functions.